 We have completed 60 percent of the entire project to date and we are completing approximately 1 percent per week.
-Now we can look forward to the project and see what cost level we will have, but also what risks and opportunities we have, he says.
+Now we can look ahead to the project and see what cost level we will have, but also what risks and opportunities we have, he says.

 Increased costs